nuejs/nue/packages/nuejs.org/vision/index.md

-# Nue Vision: Rebuild the Frontend Ecosystem
+__The Vision__
+# A simplified frontend stack
-Nue is a project that reconstructs the web stack in three distinct phases, each addressing a key problem in the current landscape.
+Nue is an ambitious project that rebuilds the entire frontend ecosystem in three distinct phases, each addressing a key problem in today’s mess

 ![Hero image: Phases and ETAs]

-## Phase 1: Rethink Frontend Engineering
+## Phase 1: Fix frontend development
 A React button shouldn’t outweigh an entire single-page application.
-Today’s heavy frameworks slow down development, limit flexibility, and stifle real engineering progress.

-![Image: Comparison of React button vs. lightweight app]

-Nue changes this with a leaner approach.
-It enables cleaner code and faster builds, freeing developers to focus on function and user experience.
+Nue changes this.
+It helps you build simpler and faster products by working closer to metal.
 Try it yourself:

 ```sh
 nue create simple-mpa
 ```

-## Phase 2: Redefine Design Engineering
+## Phase 2: Rethink design engineering
 Building a new theme shouldn’t require 40,000+ lines of TSX.
-Development should not be forced into rigid, bloated workflows that resist creativity and precision.

-![Image: TSX bloat vs. Nue simplicity]

-Nue’s next step is to unlock design engineering.
-Themes become simple systems, letting you shift from Miesian layouts to Ramsian design with ease.
+Nue will unlock design engineering.
+Themes become simple systems, letting you shift from Miesian layouts to Ramsian design in a snap.
 This arrives later:

 ```sh
 nue create startup --design rams
 ```

-## Phase 3: Reshape Full-Stack Development
+## Phase 3: Simplify full-stack engineering
-Applications shouldn’t demand years, rare expertise, or long deployment times—only to fall short on polish and detail.
-Nue’s endgame is a system where anyone can build something as refined as Apple or Stripe, without vast resources.
+Applications shouldn’t demand years and special expertise—only to fall short on polish and detail.
+Nue’s endgame is a system where anyone can build something as refined as Apple or Stripe without a huge engineering team:

 ```sh
 nue create startup --design mies --live
 ```

-I know this sounds overly ambitious—almost crazy.
-But the reality is simpler than it seems: the whole ecosystem might only need code worth of 10 React buttons, and the result will be more influental than you'd expect.

 Want to see this vision unfold?
-Join our mailing list for updates as Nue brings each phase to life.
+Join our mailing list to watch it happen

+## FAQ: Are you nuts?
+This kind of ambition might sound crazy, but let’s break it down with some numbers.
+The Nue codebase is 8,000 lines of code.
+Next.js?
+It’s 1,236,000 lines—150 times more to maintain.

+We can move fast because we don’t need a huge team to manage things.
+Minimalism is a strength in development that people often overlook.
+That’s what gives us a massive edge.